Beach Day Essentials

 Cause walking through the sand in sneakers is the worst!
-A cheap flip flop will do the job fine unless there’s a lot of rocks in the water.
+A cheap flip flop will do the job fine unless there are a lot of rocks in the water.
 In that case, you may want to have a proper pair of water shoes to protect your feet.

-A small water-resistant speaker is great for listening to some chill music throughout the day.
-Just don’t be the person that blasts music so loud it disturbs other people in the area.
+A small, water-resistant speaker is great for listening to some chill music throughout the day.
+Just don’t be the person who blasts music so loud it disturbs other people in the area.

 Comes in handy if you want to cover up while strolling along the beach or walking back and forth to the car.
 It can also be used to help shade you from the sun if you’re low on shade.

 You’ll be thankful for the shade on those long, hot days!
 Some umbrellas come with extra weights or anchors to stop the umbrella from flying away in a big gust of wind.
 I highly recommend looking for one of those.

 Whether it be a book, Kindle, or magazine, don’t forget to pack your favorite beach reads.